On this page:

 - Fluid-filled blisters

 For some people, the symptoms of shingles are mild.
 They might just have some itching.
 For others, shingles can cause intense pain that can be felt from the gentlest touch or breeze.
+It’s important to talk with your doctor if you notice any shingles symptoms.

-- The first sign is often burning or tingling pain; sometimes, it includes numbness or itching on one side of the body.
+- The first sign is often burning or tingling pain; sometimes it includes numbness or itching on one side of the body.

 - A few days later, the rash will turn into fluid-filled blisters.